|

 -

-is a common chemical, found primarily in adhesive or bonding agents
+Formaldehyde is a common chemical, found primarily in adhesive or

-for many materials found in households and offices, including carpets,
+bonding agents for many materials found in households and offices,

-upholstery, particle board, and plywood paneling.
-The release of
+including carpets, upholstery, particle board, and plywood paneling.

-formaldehyde into the air may cause health problems, such as coughing;
+The release of formaldehyde into the air may cause health problems,

-eye, nose, and throat irritation; skin rashes, headaches, and
+such as coughing; eye, nose, and throat irritation; skin rashes,

 -

-is the name given to a group of microscopic mineral fibers that are
+Asbestos is the name given to a group of microscopic mineral fibers

-flexible and durable and will not burn.
-Asbestos fibers are light and
+that are flexible and durable and will not burn.
+Asbestos fibers are

-small enough to remain airborne; they can be inhaled into the lungs
+light and small enough to remain airborne; they can be inhaled into

-and can cause asbestosis (scarring of the lung tissue), lung cancer
+the lungs and can cause asbestosis (scarring of the lung tissue), lung

-and mesothelioma, a relatively uncommon cancer of the lining of the
+cancer and mesothelioma, a relatively uncommon cancer of the lining of

 -